 [C] This course will explore World War II in global perspective.
 Historians of Europe, Japan, and the United States will join together to teach the history of the world’s most destructive war.
 Topics include the rise of militant regimes in Germany and Japan; German and Japanese aggression in the 1930s; the attack on Pearl Harbor; famous battles of the war; the Holocaust; German and Japanese occupation practices; civilian life in the Allied and Axis countries; and the later memory of the war.
 The course will also address moral controversies raised by the war, including the Anglo-American firebombing of Germany and the decision to drop the atomic bomb.
 Texts for the course will include film, memoirs, government documents, graphic and other novels, and secondary accounts of the war.
-Class will consist of two lectures and one discussion section per week.
+Two class meetings per week.

-(Offered as HIST 104 [C] and ENST 220.)
-This course considers the ways that people in various parts of the world thought about and acted upon nature during the nineteenth century.
+(Offered as HIST 104 [c] and ENST 220) This course considers the ways that people in various parts of the world thought about and acted upon nature during the nineteenth century.
 We look historically at issues that continue to have relevance today, including: invasive species, deforestation, soil-nitrogen availability, water use, desertification, and air pollution.
 Themes include: the relationship of nineteenth-century colonialism and environmental degradation, gender and environmental change, the racial dimensions of ecological issues, and the spatial aspects of human interactions with nature.
 We will take at least one field trip.
 In addition, we will watch three films that approach nineteenth-century environmental issues from different vantage points.
 Two class meetings per week.

 [C] This course examines the environmental history of the world since 1900 with a particular focus on Latin America, Sub-Saharan Africa, and China.
 We will use books, articles, four films, and a range of online media to illuminate the comparative and interdisciplinary possibilities of global environmental history.
 In addition to studying the past, we will explore how to use historical knowledge in the formulation of policy recommendations and grassroots initiatives for addressing contemporary environmental issues.
 Two class meetings per week.

-Omitted 2016-17.
-Professor Melillo.2016-17: Not offered
+Omitted 2018-19.
+Professor Melillo.2017-18: Not offered

-(Offered as HIST 123 [EUP] and EUST 123.)
-This course provides an introduction to the remarkable history that still conditions our current lives.
+(Offered as HIST 123 [EUP] and EUST 123) This course provides an introduction to the remarkable history that still conditions our current lives.
 The course explores how the mingling of people at the far western end of the Eurasian continent led to the rise of a European civilization that would later seek to mold the world in its own image.
 It examines how a distinct "Europe" arose from the effort of "barbarians" to "restore" the Roman Empire and their failure to do so.
 It considers how fragmented communities under a universal religion sought to reconstruct their lives by rebuilding their material bases, reimagining their faith, and reconstituting their polities.
 It canvasses how this process was tied to the constant encounter and conflict with others and how this would serve as a template for later expansion.
 Through the voices and visions of the past and the writings of modern authorities, the course will provide an overview of how, in the course of the Middle Ages, a Europe arose, developed and changed, and set the basis for the making of our modern world.
 Two course meetings per week.

-2016-17: Offered in Fall 2016
+2017-18: Offered in Fall 2017

-(Offered as HIST 130 [EU] and EUST 130.)
-The image of the First World War is so iconic that it can be evoked through a handful of tropes: trenches, machine guns, mud, “going over the top,” crossing “no man’s land.”
+(Offered as HIST 130 [EU] and EUST 130) The image of the First World War is so iconic that it can be evoked through a handful of tropes: trenches, machine guns, mud, “going over the top,” crossing “no man’s land.”
 Yet in many ways this is a partial vision, one that focuses myopically on the experiences of European soldiers who occupied a few hundred miles of trenches in northern France.
 Why is it that a conflict as unprecedented in its size and complexity as “the Great War” has been reduced in our minds to this very limited scale?
 In conjunction with the war’s 100th anniversary, this course both explores the role of World War I in our cultural imagination and aims to create a broader, messier, and more complicated portrait of the history.
 It will examine the conflict on multiple fronts, study the perspectives of both Western and non-Western soldiers and civilians, and analyze the war’s role in shaping the twentieth century.
 Three class meetings per week.

-(Offered as HIST 132 [EU] and EUST 133.)
-At the turn of the century, Mark Twain described Europe as a paradise of “tranquil contentment,” prosperity and genuine freedom.
+(Offered as HIST 132 [EU] and EUST 133) At the turn of the century, Mark Twain described Europe as a paradise of “tranquil contentment,” prosperity and genuine freedom.
 Labelled as the “Age of Extremes,” however, Europe’s twentieth century was marked by fierce ideological and political conflict, war and genocide and the beginning of the end of a domination over world affairs that the European nations had exercised for centuries.
 By 2012, the European Union was awarded the Nobel Peace Prize and lauded once again as a beacon of relative stability and peace.
 This course will explore the major events, development and trends of European history in the twentieth century: the two world wars; the confrontation between liberalism, fascism, and communism; decolonization; the Cold War; the socio-cultural revolution of the 1960s; the Balkan Wars in the 1990s and the apparent triumph of democracy in European politics.
 Course materials will focus on changing notions of race, class, and gender during the course of the century and draw on primary documents, including novels and historical fiction, memoirs, films, political manifestos, government documents and interviews.
 Two class meetings per week.

 Limited to 30 students.
-Omitted 2016-17.
+Omitted 2018-19.
 Visiting Professor Trask.

-2016-17: Not offered
+2017-18: Not offered

 [US] A survey of American history from the early national period to the turn of the century, with an emphasis on social history.
 The course will trace the growth of slavery, the dispossession of Native Americans, Civil War and Reconstruction, the rise of postwar large-scale industry, and big cities.
 Topics will include changing ethnic, racial, gender, and class relations, the struggles between labor and capital, and the emergence of middle-class culture.
 The format will include lectures and weekly discussions; readings will be drawn from both original and secondary sources.
 Two class meetings per week.

-Omitted 2016-17.
+Omitted 2018-19.
 Professor Melillo.

-2016-17: Not offered
+2017-18: Not offered

 [US] The course traces United States political, social, and cultural history from 1900 to the present.
 Among the topics covered are the rise of the modern corporation, class conflict and the Progressive movement; immigration, ethnic pluralism, and the rise of mass culture; the Great Depression and the New Deal; World War II, the Cold War, and McCarthyism; the civil rights, women’s and environmental movements, the New Left, the New Right, and the continuing inequalities of race and class.
 Films and videos will regularly supplement class readings.
 Three class meetings per week.

 Limited to 40 students.
 Spring semester.
-Professor Couvares.2016-17: Offered in Spring 2017
+Professor Couvares.2017-18: Not offered

-[US] This course is an introduction to the major trends and developments in U.S. foreign relations from the nation’s rise from a loose coalition of colonies on the Atlantic seaboard to a continental and world power by the beginning of the twentieth century.
+[US/TE] This course is an introduction to the major trends and developments in United States foreign relations from the nation’s rise from a loose coalition of colonies on the Atlantic seaboard to a continental and world power by the beginning of the twentieth century.
 This course will seek to understand the effect of expansion on the nation’s values, institutions, and history, and examine the methods used to extend the nation’s borders, trade, and influence.
 It engages “foreign relations” in broad terms to incorporate ideology, race, gender, technology, economics, geopolitics, and culture as important forces in shaping the United States’ understanding of and behavior toward the world.
 The country’s domestic character critically determined the ways in which the nation’s power took shape on the world stage, even as global interactions shaped nascent U.S. institutions and identities.
 This course will examine how economic and security needs shaped foreign policy goals, while social norms and domestic values informed the ways Americans interacted with other societies.
 Three class meetings per week.

-Limited to 60 students.
-Omitted 2016-17.
+Limited to 40 students.
+Spring semester.
 Professor Walker.

-2016-17: Not offered
+2017-18: Not offered